Month: July 2016

 Letter to the CFO of Dayton Public Schools

 To date, I have sent out email letters to over 600 Ohio school superintendents regarding legionella prevention.
 In these emails I included information to be used as guidance by school districts to develop water safety programs.
-They have received the just released CDC Tool Kit on legionella prevention, a copy of The Ohio State University Hospitals anti-legionella plan, a link to the New York State cooling tower inspection and registration law, and a copy of an actual water safety plan sent to me by an Ohio school system.
+They received the just released CDC Tool Kit on legionella prevention, a copy of The Ohio State University Hospitals anti-legionella plan, a link to the New York State cooling tower inspection and registration law, and a copy of an actual water safety plan sent to me by an Ohio school system.

+Tankless hot water systems are clearly the answer for energy conservation, and for bacteria growth.
+Tankless water heaters can be arranged in banks to handle the hot water needs of schools.
 Recirculating pumps, built into some models, guarantee that the water left in the connecting pipe systems is kept at the proper temperature.
 Tankless water heaters also last longer than hot water tanks and take up much less space.

 Michael Korzen